Ymne22/Custom-GGX-PBR-Shader-for-Unity-BRP/README.md

 A physically-based rendering (PBR) shader with GGX BRDF implementation for Unity's Built-in Render Pipeline (BRP).
 Designed primarily for forward rendering but compatible with deferred (stored in Forward draw pass).

 ## Features
-⚠️ This explanation uses more general language in terms of both the formula and the shader implementation.

 ### 1. Core PBR Implementation
 - **GGX Microfacet Distribution**: Accurate specular highlights with energy conservation
 - **Smith Visibility Term**: Height-correlated masking-shadowing